-Encryption and Authentication vulnerabilities accounted for 34.5 % of the discoveries during this report period are in fact who they say they are.
-This applies not only to the entity trying to access a service (such as an end user) but to the entity providing the service, as well (such as a file server or Web site).
+Encryption and Authentication vulnerabilities accounted for 35.3 % of the discoveries during this report period

+Authentication and encryption are two intertwined technologies that help to insure that your data remains secure.
+Authentication is the process of insuring that both ends of the connection are in fact who they say they are.
+This applies not only to the entity trying to access a service (such as an end user) but to the entity providing the service, as well (such as a file server or

+Web site).
 Encryption helps to insure that the information within a session is not compromised.
 This includes not only reading the information within a data stream, but altering it, as well.
 While authentication and encryption each has its own responsibilities in securing a communication session, maximum protection can only be achieved when the two are combined.
 For this reason, many security protocols contain both authentication and encryption specifications.